 Bundt tins are a great investment, especially if you aren’t very confident with your cake decorating skills.
 These beautifully shaped tins do all the work for you.
 This Lemon Blueberry Bundt Cake would still have looked pretty and tasted delicious with a light dusting of icing sugar.

-I knew I would need a thicker icing to cover the dark blueberries near the surface of the cake.
-What I hadn’t envisaged was the thickness of the icing, along with it’s pretty yellow colour, actually looked just like custard as I was spooning it onto the cake!!
+While I knew I would need a thicker icing to cover the dark blueberries near the surface of the cake.
+Yet I hadn’t envisaged the thickness of the icing, along with it’s pretty yellow colour, actually looked just like custard as I was spooning it onto the cake!!

 We all had a giggle at the similarity – that’s what baking and experimenting with decorating is all about for me.
 Fun!